Reactish-State

 Plugins

-While the middleware is used to enhance state, you can hook into selectors using the plugins.
-The main difference is that plugins don't return a set function because selectors are read-only.
-Similarly, you use the createSelector export from the library rather than selector.
+While middleware enhances state, plugins allow you to hook into selectors.
+The key difference is that plugins don’t return a set function, as selectors are read-only.
+Similarly, you use the createSelector export from the library instead of selector.

 import { state, createSelector } from "reactish-state";